lsst-sqre/kafka-efd-demo/README.md

 ### Mock SAL

-This experiment involves creating mock messages of the actual SAL topics, though with random values.
+This experiment creates mock messages of the actual SAL topics, though with random values.
 The code is implemented in `kafkaefd.bin.salmock`.

+This producer, by default, creates messages for the first 100 SAL topics (ordered alphabetically) at a rate of about 1 Hz.
+Each SAL topic is an independent Kafka topic.
+The name of the Kafka topic is a lower case version of the SAL topic with underscores replaced by dashes (`-`).

+The schemas for the Kafka topics are in the Schema Registry.
+The subject names for the schemas match the topic names, with a `-value` suffix.

 #### 1. Add SAL schemas to the Registry

-First, upload schemas to [ts_xml](https://github.com/lsst-ts/ts_xml) to the Schema Registry:
+First, upload schemas from [ts_xml](https://github.com/lsst-ts/ts_xml) to the Schema Registry:

 1. Set up `GITHUB_USER` and `GITHUB_TOKEN` as described in [kafkaefd salschema](#kafkaefd-registry--avro-schema-registry-management).

 2. Run:

    ```bash